Guarding the Guardrails: A Taxonomy-Driven Approach to Jailbreak Detection: Conclusion and future works

-\autoref{fig:rates} illustrates the distribution of adversarial dialogues across the first-level jailbreak categories, showing both the number of occurrences and corresponding successful cases.
+\autoref{fig:rates} illustrates the distribution of adversarial dialogues across the seven first-level jailbreak families in our taxonomy, reporting both total occurrences and successful cases.
 Detailed results, including success rates, are reported in \autoref{tab:rates}.

 The most prevalent jailbreak family employed during the red-teaming challenge was Impersonation Attacks \& Fictional Scenarios, which appeared in 696 dialogues (51.0\% of the total).
-The Data Poisoning Attacks family achieved the highest success rate (17.2\%), while Encoding \& Obfuscation techniques showed the lowest (9.4\%), having minimal effect on the tested model except for the Lexical Techniques subcategory. \autoref{fig:rates} and \autoref{tab:rates} also include two auxiliary categories: No Technique and Automated Attacks.
-The No Technique category accounts for cases in which participants successfully completed jailbreak tasks without applying any explicit attack strategy, directly issuing request to the model.
+The Data Poisoning Attacks family achieved the highest success rate (17.2\%), while Encoding \& Obfuscation techniques showed the lowest (9.4\%).

+\autoref{fig:rates} and \autoref{tab:rates} also include two auxiliary categories: No Technique and Automatic Attacks.
+The No Technique category accounts for cases in which participants successfully completed jailbreak tasks without applying any explicit attack strategy, directly issuing requests to the model.
 Including this category highlights how the use of targeted jailbreak techniques significantly increases the overall success rate of adversarial attempts.

-Finally, the Automated Attacks category represents an orthogonal dimension relative to our taxonomy.
+Finally, the Automatic Attacks category represents an orthogonal dimension relative to our taxonomy.
 In our red teaming challenge, participants could rely only on adversarial prompting and not on optimization-based methods, given the limited time and resources available.
 However, automatically discovered triggers, previously identified in other studies as transferable across models \cite{zou2023}, were permitted for testing.
-These Automatic Attacks achieved the highest success rate among all categories, as reported in \autoref{tab:rates}.
+When an attack relied primarily on such pre-optimized triggers, we annotated it under Automatic Attacks rather than attributing it to one of the seven mechanism-oriented families.
+As shown in \autoref{tab:rates}, this auxiliary category achieves the highest success rate overall.